VaradHere/PBot_Assignment-Submission/PBot_Assignment-main/README.md

 # Single command - launches everything
 ros2 launch pbot_bringup pbot_system.launch.py use_demo_orders:=true
 ```
+### When i was trying to launch this master launch file, it was not working, so i ran the nodes separeatly, it worked, have attached a demo clip in the imgs directory.
+Check out

 This starts:
 - ✅ Gazebo world + TurtleBot3 Waffle